MathewTWilliams/News-Category-Classifiers/README.md

 - visualize_box_plots.py: after grid search cross validation, this script is used to show box plots for each classifier for each vector model.
 Box plots are made for each metric: accuracy, precision, recall, and f1-score.
 The 10 chosen hyper-parameter combinations are based on the highest accuracy.
 This holds true for the precision, recall, and f1-score box plots as well.

-### Sci-kit Learn related scripts:
 - Contains the implementations of the different ML related algorithms used.
   - k-means.py
-  - hierarchical_clustering.py
-  - db_scan.py
-  - spectral_clustering.py
   - random_forest.py
-  - ml_perceptron.py
   - naive_bayes.py
   - knn.py
   - svm.py
   - logistic_regression.py
+  - near_centroid.py
+  - near_radius.py
+  - ada_boost.py
+  - bagging.py
+  - grad_boost.py

 - classifier_metrics.py: calculates and saves a classification report given true labels, predictions, and the vector model used.